-- 3 housing types; - Landscape focal points within all of the cul-de-sac islands in the proposed development; - An additional 4.02-acre neighborhood park containing a fitness trail and workout equipment above the minimum requirements of Parks and Recreation requirements.
-In addition to the change in use of the golf course to residential, the applicant is proposing to renovate the existing golf course club house for the use a recreational amenity for the proposed residents and open to membership for existing residents; - Decorative street lighting at the development entrances; - Decorative paving treatment at the entrances of each tract and incorporated into the recreation area; - A fountain to be located in the existing lake in Pod 64A; - Incorporating existing vegetation to remain within open space, recreation, civic and other miscellaneous areas; - Upgraded quality and quantity of plant materials within select perimeter landscape buffers; and, - Decorative planting within the entrance median from Military Trail.
+- 3 housing types; - Landscape focal points within all of the cul-de-sac islands in the proposed development; - An additional 48-acre open space to be preserved in perpetuity, and maintained by the HOA. - Decorative street lighting at the development entrances; - Decorative paving treatment at the entrances of each tract and incorporated into the recreation area; - A fountain to be located in the existing lake in Pod 64A; - Incorporating existing vegetation to remain within open space, recreation, civic and other miscellaneous areas; - Upgraded quality and quantity of plant materials within select perimeter landscape buffers; and, - Decorative planting within the entrance median from Military Trail.

-While staff recognizes the majority of these amenities, features, and details as exemplary elements at the minimum level to comply with the ULDC, staff does not find that the overall layout of the proposal to reflect the exemplary design standards or applying of an imaginative design approach to retrofit residential units in a golf course that was originally incorporated into a residential community.
+While staff recognizes the majority of these amenities, features, and details as exemplary elements at the minimum level to comply with the ULDC, staff concludes that the overall layout of the proposal fails to reflect the exemplary design standards or applying of an imaginative design approach to retrofit residential units in a golf course that was originally incorporated into a residential community.
 Staff has identified the following areas of concern with the proposal: